Lanas-Corner/makeup_app/README.md

-**CREATE YOUR MAKEUP KIT** is an app for searching makeup products by brand name and product type.
+**CREATE YOUR MAKEUP KIT** is a demo app for searching makeup products by brand name and product type.

 Users can pick their favourite makeup products and add them to the makeup kit.